jesuscuevas/csus_website/_posts/2020-08-04-R-as-a-scientific-calculator.md

  and it's high time for them to join their extinct cousins, the mathematical tables of logarithms and trigonometric functions.

+## Title: Goodbye Z Tables, Hello R – Using the R language as a scientific calculator for statistics classes

-Abstract:
+## Abstract:

-We're teaching online classes, so students have computers, which makes statistical tables (Z,t,F,binomial,etc.) obsolete.
-We should teach our students to use computers as scientific calculators, so that we can focus our teaching efforts on the higher level concepts.
+The ability to use a computer as a scientific calculator is a powerful asset for statistics students at all levels, for many reasons.
+The content of this talk is as follows.
+First, I argue that in 2020, more than ever, it's time to stop teaching statistical tables (Z,t,F,binomial,etc.).
+Second, I describe how incorporating the computer has shifted the focus of my classes to become less rote and more conceptual.
-I'll present some concrete examples and strategies for teaching the R language in a lower division statistics course.
+Finally, I present some concrete strategies and examples for teaching the R language as a scientific calculator in lower division statistics course.
-You don't need to know R or programming to take this approach.
+You do not need to know R or programming to follow this approach.

+Students should learn to use computers as scientific calculators.

+ have served their time, and it's time to retire them alongside their cousins, the logarithmic and trigonometric tables.

+so that we can shift the emphasis of our courses from rote calculation to higher level skills, such as identifying probability distributions in word problems.
+It's 2020, and students have access to computers.

+Instead of tables, statistics students should learn to use computers as scientific calculators.
+In lower division courses, the emphasis will shift

+Many college students will take only one course in statistics.
+As instructors,

+What should they be able to do when they get out?

+When we're teaching, we should ask ourselves, is this the best way to teach? and we need to keep this in mind as we choose which content we'll How

+We

+Our course content should reflect

+We should teach robust methods for numeric calculation in our statistics classes.
+The switch

+Students have computers, so we should teach them